 Glen and Susanna

-We live just next door with our young son, Harrison, born in January 2018 – so please do feel free to pop over and ask us any questions that you may have during your stay.
-We also have two wonderful dogs – Cooper (a Border Collie) and Yuki (an old German Wire-haired Pointer) and sometimes a third dog, Tussock (a German Wire-haired Pointer, born in mid-2019).
+We live just next door with our young family – Harrison, born January 2018 and Holly, born March 2021 – so please do feel free to pop over and ask us any questions that you may have during your stay.
+We also have two wonderful dogs – Cooper (a Border Collie) and Yuki (an old German Wire-haired Pointer) and sometimes a third dog, Tussock (a German Wire-haired Pointer).
 They’ll be kept within in a fenced yard during your stay, unless you request otherwise.
 The dogs are never permitted within the Eco-Retreat, so allergies shouldn’t be of concern.

 We’re passionate about Fiordland, and love to get out and explore it whenever we get the chance.
 Having a young son means that we are enjoying a slightly slower pace of life these days, but we’re looking forward to being able to get out and do more hiking, mountain biking and skiing / snowboarding as a family.